rp-callahan/rp-callahan.github.io/index.md

       I am a Ph.D. candidate working with Dr. Cliff Riebe at the University of Wyoming.
-My dissertation focuses on quantifying how subsurface weathering influence geomorphic and ecological processes.
+My dissertation focuses on quantifying how subsurface weathering influences geomorphic and ecological processes.
 More specifically, I have worked on quantifying how hillslope weathering influences, hillslope erosion, and river incision over millennial timescales in the southern Sierra Nevada, California.
 I have also worked on quantifying weathering